roms2000/burp-docker/README.md

 `SMTP_TLS`

 Boolean value yes/no for TLS when SMTP_RELAY is set.
-Defaults to no if not set
+Defaults to no if not set.

 `RESTOREPATH`